mirage/mirage-www/tmpl/blog/intro-tcpip.md

 ## The future

-Mirage's TCP/IP stack is still evolving!
-Some low-level details are still stubbed out, and we're working on implementing some of the trickier corners of TCP.
-There are few automated tests for the stack and they're not currently integrated into the workflow for testing `mirage-tcpip`.
-IPv6 support is also on the horizon.
+Mirage's TCP/IP stack is under active development!
+[Some low-level details](https://github.com/mirage/mirage-tcpip/search?q=TODO&ref=cmdform) are still stubbed out, and we're working on implementing some of the trickier corners of TCP, as well as [doing automated testing](http://somerandomidiot.com/blog/2014/05/22/throwing-some-fuzzy-dice/) on the stack.
+We welcome testing tools, bug reports, bug fixes, and new protocol implementations!